Project case study

 A monolithic Django application is the right design for this stage.

+A microservice architecture would add unnecessary complexity.
 The application needs fast iteration, clear data relationships, and simple deployment.
 Django provides that without requiring separate services for each part of the domain.

 The trade-off is that the application may become harder to scale if many independent modules are added later.